-Steering Wheel Doesn’t Sit Straight When the Wheels are Turned Forward
+6. Steering Wheel is Not Straight When the Wheels are Pointed Forward

 This is usually due to an alignment issue, but it can also happen if the steering rack was displaced in a crash and the car was fixed poorly at the best of times.

 Steering rack issues are easy to diagnose because there aren’t that many things that can go wrong.
 Often, there’s a bunch of play, with other issues being incredibly rare or even one-of-a-kind.
 If you eliminated the possibility of the steering rack, then likely the suspension is the culprit.